 Indian independence movement:

 India struggled and fought hard to gain independence.
-There were many invaders who came to India looted all over money and went back.
+Many invaders who came to India looted all our money and went back.
 British east India company started in 1600.
-During the rule of British, India had a very damaging effect on its social, economic, cultural development of India.
+During the rule of British, India had a very damaging effect on its social, economic, cultural development.

 East India Company: East India Company entered India in the year 1600.
 However trade route from Europe to India was started way back in 1498 when Vasco da Gama discovered sea route to India.
 Vasco da Gama landed in Calicut and took small spices to Europe for trade.
 When it sold like a hot cakes in Europe, Portuguese realised the importance of trading in India and started to do trade with India.